 The Irish usually have very distinctive surnames.
 Almost all Irish surnames are recognisable as being from the Emerald Isle as soon as you hear them.

-This article is a countdown of the most stereotypical Irish family names that you’ll hear.
+This article is our countdown of the most stereotypical Irish family names that you’ll hear.

 12. O’Connor (ó Conchobhair)

 Irish (Derry, Connacht, Munster): Anglicized form of Gaelic Ó Conchobhair ‘descendant of Conchobhar’, a personal name which is said to have begun as Cú Chobhair, from cú ‘hound’ (genitive con) + cobhar ‘desiring’, i.e. ‘hound of desire’.

 Present-day bearers of the surname claim descent from a 10th-century king of Connacht of this name.

 In Irish legend, Conchobhar was a king of Ulster who lived at around the time of Christ and who adopted the youthful Cú Chulainn.